saltstack/salt/doc/topics/cloud/aws.rst

         - DeviceName: /dev/sdc
           VirtualName: ephemeral1

-You can also use block device mappings to change the size of the root device at the provisioing time.
+You can also use block device mappings to change the size of the root device at the provisioning time.
 For example, assuming the root device is '/dev/sda', you can set its size to 100G by using the following configuration.

 .. code-block:: yaml